jchew3110/mercury_concentrations/README.md

 # Mercury_concentration_collection
-This repository contains data about the mercury concentrations in fish populations across the globe.
+This repository contains data about the mercury concentrations in fish populations across the globe that I have been collecting and maintaining for the Marine Institute of Science (MIS) at the University of Sydney.

-The benefits of using Github are many.
-The major benefit of adding to our spreadsheet through 'commits' is that we can track the history of changes to who and where if we make a mistake.
-It essentially works through updating the spreadsheet document on local machines which then commit to the online repository.
-Github then keeps track of the changes you have made to the most current version.